 - 6.1.
-If a child discloses that he or she has been abused or experienced harm in some way, the member of staff or volunteer should follow this guidance. - Listen to what is being said without displaying shock or disbelief - Only ask questions when necessary to clarify - Accept what is being said - Allow the child to talk freely do not put words in the child's mouth - Reassure the child that what has happened is not his or her fault - Do not promise confidentiality it may be necessary to refer the child to Children's Social Care - Stress that it was the right thing to tell - Do not criticise the alleged perpetrator - Explain what has to be done next and who has to be told - Inform the DSL without delay - Complete the child protection incident or welfare concern, within CPOMS and pass it to the DSL. - Dealing with a disclosure from a child and safeguarding issues can be stressful.
+If a child discloses that he or she has been abused or experienced harm in some way, the member of staff or volunteer should follow this guidance. - · Listen to what is being said without displaying shock or disbelief - Only ask questions when necessary to clarify - Accept what is being said - Allow the child to talk freely do not put words in the child's mouth - Reassure the child that what has happened is not his or her fault - Do not promise confidentiality it may be necessary to refer the child to Children's Social Care - Stress that it was the right thing to tell - Do not criticise the alleged perpetrator - Explain what has to be done next and who has to be told - Inform the DSL without delay - Complete the CPOMS entry and report to the DSL - Dealing with a disclosure from a child and safeguarding issues can be stressful.
 Consider seeking support for yourself and discuss this with the DSL.